marbatlle/marbatlle.github.io/docs/index.md

 ## Hi there

-I work in health data, across bioinformatics, clinical data standards and large-scale linkage.
+**I work in health data, across bioinformatics, interoperability and large-scale linkage.**

 Right now I'm at MCRI in Melbourne, managing perinatal data linkage and extraction across Victorian hospitals for GenV, Australia's largest